openamiguel/equitysim/README.md

   - `chaikin_volatility` returns the Chaikin volatility of asset data
   - `chande_momentum_oscillator` returns the Chande momentum oscillator of a price input
   - `dema` returns the "double" exponential moving average of input
+  - `detrended_price_osc` returns the de-trended price oscillator of a price input
   - `directional_index` returns the directional indices (+DI and -DI) of asset data
   - `directional_movt_index` returns the directional movement index (based directly on +DI and -DI) of asset data
   - `dynamic_momentum_index` returns the DSI of price data